Struggling to get interviews?

-- Highlight your versatile experience
+- Highlighting your versatile experience

-- Demonstrate your adaptability and self-motivation
+- Demonstrating your adaptability and self-motivation

-- Showcase industry-specific skills
+- Showing off industry-specific skills

 Use a consistent job title format